 Federal Direct PLUS Loan

 The U.S. Department of Education assesses an origination fee on every PLUS loan taken out.
 In other words, the Department retains a certain percentage of every disbursement, so the amount that actually disburses to the student's account will be reduced by that percentage.
-For all PLUS loans that disbursed before October 1, 2020, the assessed fee is 4.236%; for all loans disbursing after October 1, 2020, however, the origination fee is 4.248%.
+For all PLUS loans where the first disbursement is made on or after October 1, 2020, and before October 1, 2022, the loan fee is 4.228 percent.

 Create an FSA ID (if not already created).